Repressor: met operon repressor

 An example of a repressor protein is the methionine repressor MetJ.
 MetJ interacts with DNA bases via a ribbon-helix-helix (RHH) motif.
 MetJ is a homodimer consisting of two monomers, which each provides a beta ribbon and an alpha helix.
 Together, the beta ribbons of each monomer come together to form an antiparallel beta-sheet which binds to the DNA operator ("Met box") in its major groove.
 Once bound, the MetJ dimer interacts with another MetJ dimer bound to the complementary strand of the operator via its alpha helices.
-AdoMet binds to a pocket in MetJ that does not overlap the site of DNA binding.
+AdoMet binds to a pocket in MetJ that does not overlaps the site of DNA binding.

 The Met box has the DNA sequence AGACGTCT, a palindrome (it shows dyad symmetry) allowing the same sequence to be recognized on either strand of the DNA.
 The junction between C and G in the middle of the Met box contains a pyrimidine-purine step that becomes positively supercoiled forming a kink in the phosphodiester backbone.
 This is how the protein checks for the recognition site as it allows the DNA duplex to follow the shape of the protein.
 In other words, recognition happens through indirect readout of the structural parameters of the DNA, rather than via specific base sequence recognition.

 Each MetJ dimer contains two binding sites for the cofactor S-Adenosyl methionine (SAM) which is a product in the biosynthesis of methionine.
 When SAM is present, it binds to the MetJ protein, increasing its affinity for its cognate operator site, which halts transcription of genes involved in methionine synthesis.
 When SAM concentration becomes low, the repressor dissociates from the operator site, allowing more methionine to be produced.